 AWeber gets point for the sheer number of marketing templates it offers, but I found most of them pretty ugly and the editor difficult to use.

 ConstantContact delivers in terms of template selection, though I felt most of the design were dated.
 The editor was also surprisingly good though.

 Very limited templates and customization options.
 You can hard-code your own HTML templates with variables, however.

-Drip doesn’t even bother to offer a template library.
+Drip doesn’t even bother to offer a marketing template library.
 Instead, you’ll need to code your own templates from scratch if you want anything fancy.

-GetResponse comes loaded with a huge library of (actually half-decent) templates across various industries, though I found the editor a little hard to work with.
+GetResponse comes loaded with a huge marketing library of (actually half-decent) templates across various industries, though I found the editor a little hard to work with.

 MailChimp allows you to choose between layouts and themed templates — which were all well designed.
 The editor didn’t let me down, either.

 Most online businesses these days are built on a number of different tools and services, and it’s more important than ever that those components can communicate effectively with one another.